-The walk begins in rainforest on a very narrow part of the escarpment above the town of Berry.
-The track is quite well worn and easy to follow.
 The first half of the walk has a very steep incline but there are several spots on the way to have a brief break from walking.
 As the track zig-zags up the mountain, the environment starts to change into dry scrub.
-About half way up, the track splits in two.
-You can continue left along the main track, or turn right where there is a good vantage point looking east towards Gerroa, this is a great spot to have a drink and take in the views.
+About halfway up, the track splits in two.
+You can continue left along the main track, or turn right where there is a good vantage point looking east towards Gerroa.
+This is a great spot to have a drink and take in the views.

-You will know you’re at the top when the ground beneath you becomes sandy and the landscape opens up.
-Once you’re out of the bush, you will be greeted with amazing views to the south, on a clear day, you will be able to see Berry and Pidgeon House Mountain directly to the south, Jervis Bay to the south east and Kangaroo Valley to the south west.
+You’ll know you’re near Drawing Room Rocks when the ground beneath you becomes sandy and the landscape opens up.
+Once you’re out of the bush, you will be greeted with amazing views to the south.
+On a clear day, you will be able to see Berry and Didthul (Pidgeon House Mountain) directly to the south, Jervis Bay to the south east and Kangaroo Valley to the south west.

 On the cliff edges are the rocks, which over time have been carved by nature to become wonderful tables and chairs for a picnic.
 The scenery really does make the walk up the mountain worthwhile, and you’re guaranteed to get that cool, edgy profile picture you’ve been after for so long.